Hujja: Alleged proof of Hujja

 The third proof an Imam is hujja is based on the Imam's immunity from the pollution of human sin.
 The Imam is such a divine spiritual figure he is free from committing human error or misinterpreting the Qur'an, which would otherwise lead to human error and sin.
 For a man who does commit sin is not fit to lead for he can spread sin and is therefore denied the rank of Imam and therefore cannot possess hujja.
 Only those who are free from error can be considered divinely touched and therefore are hujja and entitled to the Imamate.

-The fourth proof that the Imam is hujja is deducted by reason.
-God's grace keeps his creatures towards obedience and keeps them away from disobedience.
-However, if God orders man to do something He knows man cannot do or will have difficulty doing, He would contradict His own aim.
-Therefore, God gives humanity hujja to help lead man toward God and His spiritual greatness.
-The hujja sent here is filled with spiritual guidance and helps direct man towards God, which is also what the Imam does, which is why the Imam is hujja.
+The fourth reason is said to be that God's grace keeps his creatures towards obedience and keeps them away from disobedience.
+However, if God orders man to do something he knows man cannot do or will have difficulty doing, he would contradict His own aim.
+Therefore, God gives humanity hujja to help lead man toward God and his spiritual greatness.

 The last justification of the hujja comes from the idea that without the hujja the world would not exist.
 "The world cannot exist even for a moment without the imam who is the hujja of God.
 If the imam were to be taken away from the earth even for an hour, the earth would swallow up its inhabitants just as the sea swallows its people".
-The idea that the Imam, who is hujja, is always present helps support the fact that God is always present to mankind and it supports the fact that it is only through the Imam that God can be known.